GlitchyPSIX/VEGASRPC/README.md

 ## License

-MIT. see LICENSE for more details.
+MIT.
+See LICENSE for more details.